jmenglund/predsim/README.rst

 Datasets can be simulated under the GTR+G+I substitution model or any nested variant available in MrBayes (JC69, HKY85 etc.).
 The code is contained within a single module that can be imported using Python's import mechanism.
-It uses `Seq-Gen <http://tree.bio.ed.ac.uk/software/seqgen/>`_ for simulating the DNA-sequences and builds on the third-party library `DendroPy <http://dendropy.org>`_.
+The tool uses `Seq-Gen <http://tree.bio.ed.ac.uk/software/seqgen/>`_ for simulating the DNA-sequences and builds on the third-party library `DendroPy <http://dendropy.org>`_.

 The code has been tested with Python 3.3 and 3.6.